ilyapro/modelfx/README.md

 ## Model

 Model is component of storage and effects of some data.
-You name the model, describe the effects and life cycle.
+You name the model, describe the effects and live.

 ```javascript
 import { createModel } from 'modelfx';